robbie10001/Term-3-Workbook-Assessment/README.md

 ####Q3.
 Outline a standard high level structure for a MERN stack application and explain the components

+What is a ‘stack?’

+Put simply, a stack is the totality of the technologies and softwares one uses in order to create a functional web application.

+What is the ‘MERN’ stack?

+There MERN stack is a JavaScript based stack that helps us developers make smooth and functional web applications.
+The MERN stack is comprised of four open-source elements.
+MongoDB, Express, REACT and Node.JS.

+Various Elements of the MERN stack Itself.

+MongoDB is a document based NoSQL database in which we can store data for later use.
+MongoDB is free to use.
+MongoDB stores data in JSON like documents.
+This allows our data structure to change over time.
+This is in contrast to other databases which store date using the row/column model.
+The high level components of MongoDB are the following: The database: This is where our data is stored.
+Each database has its own unique set of files.
+Multiple databases exist one a single MongoDB server.The collections: These are a groups of database documents.
+Our collections exist within a single database.
+Inside our collection, we can have a number of documents with a number of fields.
+However, for the most part.
+Our documents contained within our collect should have the same purpose.
+Documents: Our documents are a set of key-value pairs.
+Not unlike an object in Javascript.
+Our documents have dynamic schemas.
+This means that the documents with our collections don’t necessarily have to have the same structure or even contain the same data types.

+Express is fast, unopinionated, web framework for Node.js (according to express!).
+Express is an example of open sourced software and it built for the development of mobile and web applications.
+Express makes our lives as developers easier by making things more simple and improves our functionality by providing us access to HTTP utility methods and various middleware.
+Dynamic routes are straightforward, everything is better organised and it’s easier to implement validation and access the body of our HTTP requests.

+React is the front-end of the MERN stack.
+With REACT we can create single page applications (SPA) that renders content.
+React works by the creation of various functional and class components that are build and utilised through the use JSX and JS.
+We can pull any data we want for our database through the linkage of our REACT software to our NODE software.

+Node.JS is part of the backend of a MERN stack based build and works in tandem with our database (MONGODB).
+It is within Node.js where we set up the MERN stack and the MVC.
+We also use note to set up authentication for our website throughout the use of cookies and sessions.

 ####Q4.
 A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?